Law enforcement in the Republic of Ireland: Airport and Harbour policing

 Within Dublin Airport, Cork Airport, and Shannon Airport, the Airport Police Service perform aviation security functions.
 They are employed by Dublin Airport Authority and authorised by the Minister for Transport, Tourism and Sport.

 Within Dublin Port and Dún Laoghaire Harbour, the Dublin Harbour Police and the Dún Laoghaire Harbour Police (operated by the Dublin Port Company & Dún Laoghaire harbour company respectively) perform a similar role to the Airport Police Service.

 The powers of these organisations are limited to the airport/port buildings and grounds.

 Special police organisations

 The Special Detective Unit (SDU) is a unit of the Garda Síochána under its Crime & Security Branch (CSB).
 Their responsibilities include counter-terrorism, counter-espionage, providing an armed response to incidents, protection of the State, protection of cash shipments, monitoring the activities of subversive and extremist groups, protection of VIPs and operation of the Witness Security Program.

 Revenue Customs

 The Office of the Revenue Commissioners operate a customs service at all major ports of entry to Ireland and are mandated to stop all illegal narcotics and firearms from entering the state.
-Authorised officers have a wide range of powers including arrest under the Customs Consolidation Act and Finance Act.
-They are also authorised to investigate revenue offences under the Taxes Consolidation Act.
+Authorised officers have a wide range of powers including arrest under the Customs Consolidation Act 1876 (39 & 40 Vict. c.
+36) and the Finance Act 2005.
+They are also authorised to investigate revenue offences under the Taxes Consolidation Act 1997.